 - 1. Lot Area:

 - a.
 No minimum lot area is required.

 - 2. Front Yard:

 - a.
 No front yard is required except where sidewalks are less than 8 feet in width in which case a front yard is required to provide the remaining sidewalk width to achieve a minimum of 8 feet.

 - b.
 Buildings must be located within 15 feet of the lot line along the Primary Retail Corridor for a minimum of 70% of the lot width.
 Exceptions may be permitted by the Planning Director for:

 - i.
 Conflicts with existing utilities.

 - ii.
 Forecourts, not to exceed 30% of the lot width.

 - c.
-Front yards must be paved except where they exceed 8 feet in depth in which case they must be a minimum of 50% paved.
+Front yards along the Primary Retail Corridor must be paved except where they exceed 8 feet in depth in which case they must be a minimum of 50% paved.

 - d.
-Fencing is not permitted in front yards.
+Fencing is not permitted in front yards along the Primary Retail Corridor.

 - 3. Side Yard:

-- No side yard is required.
+- a.
+No side yard is required.

 - 4. Rear Yard:

-- a.
-Lots abutting adjacent districts must have a minimum 20 ft. rear yard except where alleys are present.
+- Lots abutting adjacent districts must have a minimum 20 ft. rear yard except where alleys are present.